dieterblancke/goda-time/README.markdown

+This repository is a fork of goda-time in order to fix a compilation issue regarding the LogConfiguration in GWT.

 ## Goda-time - fork for use with GWT and maven

 [Goda-time](https://code.google.com/p/goda-time/) is a modified version of Joda-time, which works with the restricted Java API of GWT.